nfroidure/knifecycle/README.md

 $.run(['command', '$destroy', 'exit', 'log'])
   // Here, command contains the initializer eventually
   // found by automatically loading a NodeJS module
-  // in the above `$autoload service`.
-The db connections
+  // in the above `$autoload` service.
+The db connection
-  // we only be instanciated if that command needs it .then(async ({ command, $destroy, exit, log }) => {
+  // will only be instanciated if that command needs it .then(async ({ command, $destroy, exit, log }) => {
     try {
       command();